 Participating in the registry is important to help with your ongoing health and safety.
 Ask your medical practitioner for more information.

 Careful review of scientific research conducted by independent groups has found no proven link between breast implants and autoimmune or other systemic diseases.

-Studies show that the risk of problems increases about eight to 10 years after surgery.
+Studies show that the risk of problems increases about 8 to 10 years after surgery.
 You may require further surgery to replace one or both implants.
 Plan to have them changed every 10 years.

 Pregnancy, weight changes, ageing, menopause and gravity will influence the appearance of augmented breasts over the course of your lifetime.
 If you become dissatisfied with the appearance of your breasts after a period of years, you may choose to undergo a breast lift or implant exchange.

-Alternatives to breast augmentation
+Alternatives to breast augmentation surgery